Category: Workout of the Day

 Deadlift

-Today we are working with some heavy deadlifts.
-This doesn’t necessarily mean you go up to max effort or a new 2RM, but work up in weight as you feel comfortable.
-You can choose to go with one weight for 5 sets of 2 or you can add weight every set and work up to a heavy double.
+Work up to a heavy single deadlift today.
+This doesn’t necessarily mean you go up to max effort, but work up in weight as you feel comfortable.
 Judge your effort by the strain it takes you to achieve each lift.
-New lifters should keep the load lighter and work on proper body mechanics as they increase in weight.
+New lifters should keep the load light and work on proper body mechanics as they increase in weight.
 Start with a light weight and make sure that you have established a straight back and an appropriate setup as you address the bar.
-Be sure to maintain your posture as you progress through each set and as you increase in weight.
+Be sure to maintain your posture as you progress though each set of two and as you increase in weight.
+Warm up with multiple reps as you build in weight and when the bar starts to feel heavy drop to singles until you’ve hit your max for the day.

 WOD